arminfro/dotfiles/README.md

 Everything is configured and tweaked within `~/.dotfiles`.

-The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.
+The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths and applications that'll be different on your particular machine.